-Each year the Oregon Medical Board receives around 750-850 written complaints.
-All complaints are reviewed, and approximately 300-400 of those complaints result in a complete and detailed investigation.
+Each year the Oregon Medical Board receives around 750-850 complaints.
+All complaints are thoroughly reviewed, and approximately 400-500 of those complaints result in a complete and detailed investigation.

 Complaints come from other health care professionals, hospitals, patients and their families, and other sources.
 Some complaints are resolved quickly because initial investigation found that the licensee did not violate any state law or regulation.
 Others are referred to other appropriate state or professional organizations for review.
 See the chart at the bottom of this page for other health professional licensing boards.

 The Board's Investigations Department reviews all complaints to determine whether state law (The Medical Practice Act) may have been violated.
 There are 27 separate grounds for discipline or denial of a license in the Medical Practice Act.
 Most are very specific.
 They include chemical substance abuse, gross or repeated acts of negligence, and conviction of a criminal offense.
 "Unprofessional conduct" is also a violation and includes sexual misconduct with a patient.
 These specific violations are set forth at

 Each complaint is unique and is considered on its own merits with its specific set of circumstances.
 The following list is intended to give the public a general idea of the type of complaints that are under the Board's jurisdiction.

 | Quality of care; inappropriate or substandard care|| Complaints about providers not licensed by the Board|

 | Inappropriate prescribing|

 Complaints that a doctor or his/her staff was rude

 patient family member

 facilities, including hospitals, clinics, or other medical institutions